 The Congress Program

 The IAF organises the congress program.
-Abstracts will be called for later this year with submissions closing in February 2017.
+Abstracts submissions are now closed.
 There will be 30 separate tracks for papers organised around five themes: Science and Exploration, Applications and Operations, Technology, Infrastructure and, Space and Society.

 Three other international space organisations will hold their annual conferences in association with IAC2017.
 They are:

 - The International Institute for Space Law (IISL)

 - The Space Generation Advisory Council (for young space professionals, SGAC)

 - The 60th anniversary of the launch of Sputnik 1

 - The 50th anniversary of the signing of the Outer Space Treaty which remains the foundational international instrument regulating human activity in space

 - The 50th anniversary of the launch of Australia’s first satellite, WRESAT, which was designed and built in Adelaide and launched from Woomera.